netmarshall/Patrick.D.Marshall/_pages/Media-Gallery.md

     image_path: /assets/images/Almost-Maine3.jpg
     alt: "Almost, Maine"

+intro:
+ - excerpt: "**Plano Senior High School**: Jan.
+31-Feb.
+2, 2020<br><br>*With the right song and dance, you can get away with murder.
+In a city where everyone loves a legend, there's only room for one. ...
+If You Can't Be Famous, Be Infamous.*<br><br>Featuring John Marshall as **Alvin Lipschitz; Announcer; Jury; and Ensemble**"
 feature_row:
+  - image_path: /assets/images/Chicago-PSHS.jpg
+    alt: "Chicago"
+    excerpt: "**Plano Senior High School**: Jan.
+31-Feb.
+2, 2020<br><br>*With the right song and dance, you can get away with murder.
+In a city where everyone loves a legend, there's only room for one. ...
+If You Can't Be Famous, Be Infamous.*<br><br>Featuring John Marshall as **Alvin Lipschitz; Announcer; Jury; and Ensemble**"
+feature_row9:
   - image_path: /assets/images/Almost-Maine-PSHS.jpg
     alt: "Almost, Maine"
     excerpt: "**Plano Senior High School**: Oct 18-20, 2019<br><br>*Welcome to Almost, Maine, a town that’s so far north, it’s almost not in the United States-it’s almost in Canada.
 And it almost doesn’t exist.
 Because its residents never got around to getting organized.
 So it’s just…Almost..*<br><br>**ALMOST, MAINE**: It’s love.
 But not quite.<br><br>Featuring John Marshall as **East**"

-feature_row2:
-  - image_path: /assets/images/Chicago-PSHS.jpg
-    alt: "Chicago"
-    excerpt: "**Plano Senior High School**: Jan.
-31-Feb.
-2, 2020<br><br>*With the right song and dance, you can get away with murder.
-In a city where everyone loves a legend, there's only room for one. ...
-If You Can't Be Famous, Be Infamous.*<br><br>Featuring John Marshall as **Alvin Lipschitz; Announcer; Jury; and Ensemble**"

 ---
 # Media Gallery